Drigut42/Drigut42/README.md

-## Hello, I'm Drita Guta.
+## Hello, I'm Drita.

 Currently focused on learning web development and excited to begin my career soon, I am eager to apply and grow my skills in a professional environment.
 With a strong interest in both frontend and backend development, I’m exploring various technologies and areas within web development before choosing a specialization.

-I am actively involved in a full-stack project with a team of five, set to be completed by the end of September.
+I am actively involved in a full-stack project with a team of four, set to be completed by the end of September.

 Thank you for your attention!